CVHvn/Mario_NGU/README.md

 ### How to find hyperparameters:
 - The hyperparameters for calculating episodic_reward (pseudo-counts reward) are `k = 10, kernel_cluster_distance = 0.008, kernel_epsilon = 0.0001, c = 0.001, and sm = 8`, the same as in the NGU paper.
-- `num_envs = 32`, the same as the NGU paper and previous projects.
+- `num_envs = 32`, the same as previous projects (note that NGU use 32 policies and 256 envs (256/32=8 env per policy), I only use 1 env for each policy.
+I can't use 256 envs because this pricing will out of my budget).
 - `update_proportion = 0.1`, like RND.
 Additionally, NGU uses 5/80 frames (the last 5 frames in the 80-frame sequence) to train RND and embedding the model, so update_proportion = 6.25% (I rounded it to 0.1).
 - `beta_min, beta_max: 0 and 1`, the same as the NGU paper. `beta` also corresponds to `int_adv_coef` in other projects (I use beta to match the NGU paper). `ext_adv_coef` is fixed to 1.
 - `gamma_min, gamma_max: 0.99 and 0.997`, like the NGU paper.